scaphold-io/scaphold-docs/docs/custom-logic/pre-operations.md

 }
 ```

-and our first function returned this payload:
+And our first function returned this payload:

 ```javascript
 {